Working together to make Martha's Vineyard safer from tick-borne disease and allergies.

 Why Now

-Martha’s Vineyard has the highest tick-borne disease rates in Massachusetts and is a national hotspot for Lyme disease, babesiosis, anaplasmosis, ehrlichiosis, and Alpha-gal syndrome.
+Martha’s Vineyard has some of the highest tick-borne disease rates in Massachusetts, the Northeast, and even the nation.
+The island is a national hotspot for Lyme disease, tularemia and Alpha-gal syndrome.
+There are 5 other tick-borne diseases also present.

 Partnership Priority